Quantum Algorithm for Testing Graph Completeness: Quantum Algorithm

 Estimating $p$ involves determining the number of bits required to decide if the phase $\theta_j$ measured with the QPE is equal to $\theta_2$, when the graph structure is as close as possible to the complete graph, representing the worst case scenario.
 The detailed study for deriving this number $p$ is presented in Appendix \ref{Appendix_B}, supporting the following proposition: \begin{prop}{QPE subroutine complexity.\\} The number of qubits $p$ can be calculated based on a lower bound function $\mathcal{F}(n)$ for the difference between the phases $\theta_j$ and $\theta_2$ leading to:

 Thus, the complexity of the QPE subroutine is:

 \end{prop}

-Indeed, assuming the controlled-$W_{P'}$ are efficiently implemented \cite{Efficient_QC_for_SQW_loke, Lemieux2020efficientquantum}, the time complexity of the QPE subroutine is determined by the inverse quantum Fourier transform, which involves $\mathcal{O}(p^2)$ steps.
-Consequently, the complexity of our QPE subroutine is $\mathcal{O}(\log^2 n)$, a polylogarithmic complexity.
-Since we are analyzing the worst case scenario, we suppose obtaining from the first part of the algorithm the result $x \in M$ (see step $4$ of the algorithm in Sec.\ref{sub_III_A}), and therefore proceeding to the QPE subroutine.
+Indeed, provided that the controlled-$W_{P'}$ can be efficiently implemented, the time complexity of the QPE subroutine is determined by the inverse quantum Fourier transform, which involves $\mathcal{O}(p^2)$ steps.
+Consequently, the complexity is $\mathcal{O}(\log^2 n)$, polylogarithmic in $n$.
+Since we are analyzing the worst case scenario, we suppose obtaining from the first part of the algorithm the result $x \in M$ (see step $4$ of the algorithm in Sec.\ref{sub_III_A}), and therefore proceeding to Stage $2$.
 As a result, the total complexity of the algorithm in the worst case coincides with that of the QPE subroutine since we only need to add the constant complexity of the first part.

-To compare the complexity of our algorithm with a classical algorithm, we consider the number of steps required to check all the links in a graph $\mathcal{G}$, which is $\mathcal{O}(n^2)$.
-Therefore, the complexity of our algorithm, is more efficient than the classical one.
-Furthermore, we compare our algorithm to a completeness test using Grover's search to test whether each of the $n$ nodes is connected to the other $n-1$ nodes.
-Since each run of Grover's search takes $\mathcal{O}(\sqrt{n})$ trials, the total complexity of this semi-quantum approach is $\mathcal{O}(n\sqrt{n})$.
-Our algorithm, therefore, proves to be more efficient compared to this Grover-based test as well.
-Finally, since our algorithm provides the eigenvalue $\theta_j$ of the operator $W_{P'}$ we can rightfully compare it with the classical eigenvalue QR algorithm \cite{QR_algorithm,QR_algorithm_2} which complexity $\mathcal{O}(n^3)$ we evidently outperform.
+To compare the complexity of our algorithm with a classical one, we consider the number of steps required to check all the links in a graph $\mathcal{G}$, which is $\mathcal{O}(n^2)$.
+We want to point out that our algorithm is inherently different from a pure search algorithm, and thus differs from a Grover algorithm.
+For example, a Grover search might include an oracle that can highlight missing links in the incomplete graph and then identify them by a Grover search, leading to a complexity $O(n)$.
+In our algorithm, we do not use such an oracle and we are not searching for marked elements either.
+Our algorithm uses properties of quantum walk search in order to deduce information on the graph structure, while combining it with QPE.
+Finally, since our algorithm provides the eigenvalue $\theta_j$ of the operator $W_{P'}$ we can compare it with the classical eigenvalue QR algorithm \cite{QR_algorithm,QR_algorithm_2} which complexity $\mathcal{O}(n^3)$ we evidently outperform in our hypotheses.
 The complexity comparison is summarized in Table \ref{table_complexity}.